eyobodega/Simulate-MMU/README.md

 stored at the correct physical address.
 (Recall that in the C language, the char data type occupies a byte of storage, so we suggest using char values.)

-Your program is to output the following values:
+Your program is to output the following values in a comma-separated values (CSV) file called `output.csv` which has three columns:

-1. The logical address being translated (the integer value being read from `addresses.txt`).
+* Column 1: the logical address being translated (the integer value being read from `addresses.txt`).
-2. The corresponding physical address (what your program translates the logical address to).
+* Column 2: the corresponding physical address (what your program translates the logical address to).
-3. The signed byte value stored in physical memory at the translated physical address.
+* Column 3: the signed byte value stored in physical memory at the translated physical address.

-We also provide the file `correct.txt`, which contains the correct output values for the file `addresses.txt`.
+We also provide the file `correct.txt`, which contains the correct physical address values for the file `addresses.txt`.
 You should use this file to determine if your program is correctly translating logical to physical addresses.

 ### Statistics
-After completion, your program is to report the following statistics:
+After completion, your program is to report the following statistics in the standard output (i.e., stdout):
 1. Page-fault rate: the percentage of address references that resulted in page faults.
 2. TLB hit rate: the percentage of address references that were resolved in the TLB.